 The Association's governing documents require the Association to accumulate funds for future major repairs and replacements, unless otherwise decided by the voting membership.
 The Association has adopted a program to accumulate funds for future major repairs and replacements through regular assessments.
-The Association uses the cash flow method of funding the Replacement Fund, which pools the reserve components.
+The Association uses the cash flow method of funding the replacement fund, which pools the reserve components.

 The Board of Directors annually reviews the major components of common property.
-As a part of this review, the Board re-evaluates the estimated remaining useful lives and the estimated replacement costs of each of the components of the Replacement Fund based on an independent study prepared in 2015 and updated by the Board in 2020.
+As a part of this review, the Board re-evaluates the estimated remaining useful lives and the estimated replacement costs of each of the components of the replacement fund utilizing a Board study performed in 2019.

-The Association is funding for future major repairs and replacements over the estimated useful lives of the components based on their study's estimates of replacement costs and considering amounts previously accumulated in the Replacement Fund.
-Accordingly, the funding amount of \$30,420 based on a full funding plan, was included in the 2020 budget.
+The Association is funding for future major repairs and replacements over the estimated useful lives of the components based on their study's estimates of replacement costs and considering amounts previously accumulated in the replacement fund.
+Accordingly, the funding amount of \$84,000, based on a full funding plan, was included in the 2020 budget.

 Actual expenditures, however, may vary from the estimated amounts and the variations may be significant.
-Therefore, amounts accumulated in the Replacement Fund may not be adequate to meet future needs.
+Therefore, amounts accumulated in the replacement fund may not be adequate to meet future needs.
 If additional funds are needed, the Association has the right to increase regular assessments, to levy special assessments, or it may delay major repairs and replacements until funds are available.